Moving Out

 Landlords cannot replace an old item with a brand-new one using your deposit.

-Example: A 5-year-old carpet gets damaged → You only pay for the remaining value, not the cost of a new carpet.
+Example: If a carpet that is 5 years old is damaged, you would only be expected to pay for its remaining value, not the full cost of replacing it with a brand new carpet.

-7. Make Sure All Rent & Bills Are Paid
+7. Make Sure All Rent and Bills Are Paid

 Your landlord may deduct money for: